wasawi/devart-template/project_posts/2014-03-17-Google-Plus-API.md

 ### This is a simple command-line sample for the Google+ API that retrieves the list of the user's posts

-Run the python application (see code below) in the terminal (assuming that the client_secrets.json file was edited and supplied with G+ client ID and client secret):
+assuming that the client_secrets.json file was edited and supplied with G+ client ID and client secret, run the python application (see code below) in the terminal:

 ![Users post bash](../project_images/Users_post_bash.png?raw=true "Users post bash")